Skip to main content

 Module description

-This module gives a theoretical and historical understanding of screenwriting, and will provide an in-depth appraisal of the complexity and historical contingency of forms and practices of screenwriting.
-It will trace the shifts in professional discourses on script writing and the screenplay and look at case studies of different aspects of screenwriting forms and practices.
+In this module you will gain a theoretical and historical understanding of screenwriting, and be able to carry out an in-depth appraisal of the complexity and historical contingency of forms and practices of screenwriting.
+Together we will trace the shifts in professional discourses on script writing and the screenplay and look at case studies of different aspects of screenwriting forms and practices.

 • Issues in the history and theory of screenwriting: how the term emerged and how we think about the study of the script and practice of screenwriting in film and television